andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/swift-language-notes/swift-functions-as-types.md

   `() -> Void`</p>

   <p>
-    Notice that while `countToTen` doesn't have the &#8220;-> Void&#8221; in its definition, it <em>is</em> listed in the function's Type notation for clarity.
+    Notice that while `countToTen` doesn't have the "-> Void&#8221; in its definition, it <em>is</em> listed in the function's Type notation for clarity.
   </p>

   <p>
-    When you read this function's Type, you'd say, &#8220;This is a function Type which takes no parameters and returns Void.&#8221;
+    When you read this function's Type, you'd say, "This is a function Type which takes no parameters and returns Void.&#8221;
   </p>
 </div>